 The Most Haunted Ship In The World

-The most haunted ship in the world aka The Queen Mary is a colossal ship, It’s actually bigger, faster, and even more powerful than the Titanic ever was.
+The most haunted ship in the world The RMS Queen Mary is a colossal ship.
+It’s actually bigger, faster, and even more powerful than the Titanic ever was.
 This monster ship was constructed in 1930 in Scotland.
 However, it wasn’t completed until somewhere around 1935.
 The ship started out as a luxury cruise liner for the rich and powerful.
 When war broke out it was transformed into a military ship that would carry soldiers to war and back.
+It also served as a floating hospital.
+A lot of young lives were lost on that ship, and many say they haven’t left.
+Could it just be the energy left behind from the war?
+Or could there be an intelligent presence within the decks of the RMS Queen Mary?

 After the war, the ship was transformed back into a cruise liner.
 Its end eventually and the Queen Mary was sold to the city of Long Beach, California.
 The ship now sits in its harbor as a testament to a long maritime history.
 There are a lot of rumors and some actual video evidence of the paranormal activity going on within the ship.
 Now it has been dubbed the most haunted ship in the world.